 Buying A Beginner Snare Drum

 With a beginner snare drum you have to think about a few things.
 Generally, starting out with just a 5 x 14 snare is good and metal shell is best.
-They're not too expensive and you may want to start out looking on ebay or your local musician's store.
+They’re not too expensive.
+You may want to start out looking on ebay or your local musician’s store.
 They usually have some kind of exchange program so you can pick up a used snare for a pretty good price.

 What About Sticks?